SIG-Frontline/ScheduleBuilder/README.md

 ## Overview

-Schedule Builder is a web application designed to help users create and manage their schedules efficiently.
+Schedule Builder is a web application designed to help users create and manage their course schedules at NJIT.
+It is based on the [current NJIT schedule builder](https://myhub.njit.edu/scbldr/), but with a more modern and user-friendly interface.
+Users can create multiple schedules for different scenarios, such as different semesters or different majors.
+The application also supports dark mode and will soon support exporting schedules and sharing schedules with others.

 ## Features

 - Mobile-friendly modern design
 - Multiple plans for different schedules
 - Dark mode
-- Export schedule [coming soon]
+- Export schedule
-- Share schedule with others [coming soon]
+- Share schedule with others
-- Add custom events [coming soon]
+- Add custom events

 ## Installation